-The study involved 24 volunteers administered either a placebo or different doses of LSD — 5, 10, and 20 micrograms — every day amongst four separate days.
+The study involved 24 volunteers administered either a placebo or different doses of LSD — 5, 10, and 20 micrograms — every day for four separate days.

 Two hours after taking the LSD (or a placebo), the patients were tested using a Cold Pressor Test to test their pain tolerance and then tried again at the five-hour mark.